ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

     RIGGID_LORRIES(4),
     TRUCK_OR_BUS(5),
     UNKNOWN(0);
 ```

-We will also retrieve the detailed sensor information from the xml containing the sensor descriptions.
+We will also retrieve the detailed sensor information from the XML containing the sensor descriptions.
 ``` java
     @Data
     public class SensorData {